Saturday, March 14, 2020

 For many years, first, the ASLRwy, followed by the ASRwy,

-had through trips from Rosemary Junction in Eliot, through
+with trips from Rosemary Junction in Eliot, through

 York Beach, to Town House Junction in Kennebunkport.